tridactyl/tridactyl/ideas.md

 https://news.ycombinator.com/item?id=10120773 -- people complaining, could be handy

 https://developer.mozilla.org/en-US/Add-ons/WebExtensions/API/tabs/executeScript -- we aren't allowed to inject JS into, e.g. about: pages.
 This means no searching, no back/forward, no commandline: a user navigating to such a page would get trapped.

+https://www.w3schools.com/jsref/obj_window.asp -- commands that can be run in content.js